hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world-ant.md

 Total time: 1 second
 ```

 That's it!
-You just generated the persistence code from the database and ran an app using it.
+You just generated the persistence layer from the database to `src/main/java/app/persistence`.
+The DAOs, Layout, and Model classes are ready so you can use CRUD and LiveSQL features out of the box.

 Later on, when the database suffers changes &mdash; it will &mdash; you can just
-rerun the generation step `mvn hotrod:gen` to retrieve the latest changes to columns, tables, views, etc. and to apply
+rerun the generation step `ant` to retrieve the latest changes to columns, tables, views, etc. and to apply
 them automatically to the persistence layer.